Time-IMM: A Dataset and Benchmark for Irregular Multimodal Multivariate Time Series: Time-IMM : A Dataset for Irregular Multimodal Multivariate Time Series

 \subsubsection{Trigger-Based Irregularities}

 Trigger-based irregularities are characterized by observations that occur only in response to discrete events or system triggers.
-We further categorize this group into three representative types, each illustrating different real-world mechanisms leading to event-driven sampling patterns.
+We further categorize this group into three representative types, each illustrating distinct mechanisms behind event-driven sampling.

-\textbf{Event-Based Logging} captures scenarios where observations occur only when notable external events arise, such as geopolitical protests or seismic activity.
-To represent this pattern, we collect event-driven time series from the GDELT Global Database \cite{gdelt_paper}, where each entry corresponds to a discrete global event like a political crisis or major policy change.
+\textbf{Event-Based Logging} occurs when observations are recorded only upon notable external events, such as geopolitical protests or seismic activity.
+We illustrate this pattern using the GDELT Global Database~\cite{gdelt_paper}, where each record corresponds to a discrete global event like a political crisis or major policy change.

-\textbf{Adaptive or Reactive Sampling} describes cases where the system dynamically adjusts its sampling rate based on observed activity levels, such as environmental monitoring systems increasing sampling during severe weather or networks logging more frequently during high congestion periods.
-We illustrate this in our benchmark with RepoHealth, a dataset collected from GitHub project histories where sampling intervals adaptively shorten during periods of high commit activity and lengthen during quieter phases.
+\textbf{Adaptive or Reactive Sampling} arises when a system automatically adjusts its sampling rate based on observed dynamics, such as a heart monitor increasing frequency during arrhythmia or a network logger reacting to high congestion.
+Here, the triggering is \emph{system-driven}.
+In our benchmark, the RepoHealth dataset reflects this behavior, with GitHub project histories sampled more densely during periods of high commit activity and sparsely during quiet phases.

-\textbf{Human-Initiated Observations} involve data recording triggered by human judgment or manual action, such as doctors measuring patient vitals based on clinical necessity or users reporting symptoms only when they perceive significant changes.
-To capture this behavior, we include samples from the MIMIC clinical database \cite{mimicIV, MimicNote}, where vital signs like heart rate and blood pressure are recorded irregularly according to clinicians’ assessments of patient needs.
+\textbf{Human-Initiated Observations} occur when data are recorded by deliberate human action rather than automation—for instance, clinicians measuring vitals only when clinically necessary or users self-reporting symptoms upon noticeable changes.
+This type is \emph{human-driven}, distinguishing it from the automatic reactivity of adaptive sampling.
+We represent it using the MIMIC clinical database~\cite{mimicIV, MimicNote}, where vital signs are logged irregularly according to clinicians’ judgment.